 Traditionally, hishigami are made by folding rice paper and stuffing it under the ito with a pic tool but there are actually more than a few ways of making them which work well for production tsuka including cutting shapes out of cardstock or folding paper into small triangle shapes.
 I have tried many ways in the years I’ve been wrapping tsuka and I have ultimately settled on one way that works best for me.

 I began by cutting triangles out of cardboard or thick cardstock but while the edges seemed rigid enough they would still collapse under the extreme pressure of tightening the ito plus they didn’t provide the volume I needed to give the folds an aesthetically pleasing look.

 I then started using a method I learned from Thomas Buck’s site which entailed folding paper (newsprint or copy paper) into little house shaped wedges like this

-These worked very well and I have used them for many years but they still didn’t give me everything I was looking for so I kept searching for another way.
+These worked very well and I have used them for many years but they don’t always give me everything I am looking for so I kept searching for more ways.

 I was fortunate enough to find the help of a very talented Japanese tsukamaki-shi, who was incredibly generous with his knowledge and shared this method with me.

 after trying it out I have modified this method slightly to better fit my personal needs at the time.
 I have since changed to a more advanced method of making and using hishigami but this is still a useful way and great for beginners.

 The Paper –